 If it is caused by a bursitis infection then you will also have the following bursitis symptoms:

 - Blistery Redness around the joint area

 - Burning Hot Sensation around the joint

-Bursitis should be treated as soon as possible so your condition doesn’t worsen and damage your tissues.
+Bursitis should be treated as soon as possible using a natural treatment of bursitis so your condition doesn't worsen and damage your tissues.
 Septic Bursitis should be treated immediately, as infection can spread and become very serious quickly.

 What is Septic Bursitis?
 Septic Bursitis means you have have an infected bursa.
-It can be a potentially serious conditon and you should see your professional health care provider as soon as possible.
-Most types of bursitis are non-infective or aseptic types.
+It can be a potentially serious condition and you should see your professional health care provider as soon as possible.
+Most types of bursitis are non-ineffective or aseptic types.
 Around 20% of people with bursitis have septic bursitis and an underlying condition.

 What is Trochanteric Bursitis?